thecodecat23/game-of-life-api/README.md

 ```

 And that's it!
 This algorithm effectively calculates the next generation of the Game of Life grid based on the rules of the game. 🚀

+## Running the Project 🏃

+To run the project, you will need to have .NET 7.0 or later installed.
+You can then use the `dotnet run` command from the root directory of the project.
+To run the tests, use the `dotnet test` command.

+## API Usage 🌐

+The API has a single endpoint, `/gameoflife/nextgeneration`, which accepts a POST request with a JSON body representing the initial state of the Game of Life grid.
+The grid should be a 2D array of booleans, where `true` represents a live cell and `false` represents a dead cell.
+The response from the API is a JSON body representing the next generation of the Game of Life grid, following the rules described above.